 Jeff Alagood: Hopefully shouted out in a good way!
 That’s cool.

 Roxanne: Definitely in a good way!
 Ok, actual question.
 You’ve been with AgileThought for roughly 8 years including 2 promotions in the past 12 months going from COO to President.
 How has the transition of roles gone for you, and how have your responsibilities changed?

 Jeff: Well actually, it’s been a pretty wild 12 months, now that you mention it that way!
 But in terms of change, it hasn’t been that magnificent because the reality is that as the COO, as an owner of a company, you do anything.
 I’m one of the owners and we decided many years back to move away from an ‘owner’ role to a ‘specific’ role within the company just so that we could have clarity of duty.
 So, as COO, the role was to steady us for heavy growth.
 That was what we’d been doing over the last few years.
-Then the actual pivot was a year or two back when it was like ‘okay, we’ve steadied, we’ve continued that growth, we’ve got a machine to actually handle that growth, what’s the strategy for the next phase?’
+Then the actual pivot was a year or two back when it was like, “Okay, we’ve steadied, we’ve continued that growth, we have a machine to actually handle that growth.
+What’s the strategy for the next phase?”

 I was actually operating more so in the Chief Strategy Officer role for a couple of years, trying to stabilize and get ready for our studio-type offerings and how we would go about that.
-We looked inside the organization and started understanding who’s ready and who’s primed and who’s coming up.
+We looked inside the organization to understand who’s ready, who’s primed, and who’s coming up.
 Sometimes you have to move faster than you think.
 That’s just how that works.
 You have to give individuals the room to grow, and the ability to grow quickly.

 Roxanne: How did you meet the rest of the owners?
 Since there are 4 of you, how did you all decide to start AgileThought?